A complete index of cultural wedding traditions across 30+ communities

 Jewish weddings

-Jewish weddings center on the chuppah (wedding canopy), the ketubah (signed marriage contract), the seven blessings, and the breaking of the glass at the ceremony's end.
+In my experience, Jewish weddings center on the chuppah (wedding canopy), the ketubah (signed marriage contract), the seven blessings.
+The breaking of the glass at the ceremony's end.
 The post-ceremony yichud (private time for the couple) is traditional.
 Reception traditions include the hora (chair dance) and joyous dancing.
 Reform, Conservative, and Orthodox traditions vary in specifics.

 Native American wedding traditions